LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 #### Test Regular Customer Policy

-1. In the policy list in Maven Workspace, click on the toggle switch and disable the VipRule_Static policy.
+1. In the policy list in Conversation Orchestrator, click on the toggle switch and disable the VipRule_Static policy.
 Enable RegularCustomerRule_Static

 2. Logout of LiveEngage, and then log in back using a Regular Agent account